Indian Gold Market

 Gold Import Data

 India has traditionally been one of the largest gold import markets in the world.
 Between 2001 and 2015 the country officially imported 11,000 tonnes of gold, on average 735 tonnes per year.
 Gold imports were particularly high at 941 tonnes in 2010, 1079 tonnes in 2011, and 980 tonnes in 2012, before the aforementioned government restrictions dampened gold imports to 828 tonnes in 2013, 779 tonnes in 2014 and over 900 tonnes in 2015.

-For example, in November 2015, there were 974 shipments of gold (HS code 71082000) registered as being imported into India.
-This comprised fine gold bullion in the form of kilobars and 100 gram bars, and also lower purity gold doré bars.
-Switzerland was the origin of about ¾ of the fine gold bar imports, with United Arab Emirates, South Africa, Australia, and Canada being the other main countries of origin for fine gold bars.
-This is as expected given that these are the locations of the world’s leading gold refineries.
+For example, Indian gold import shipping documentation shows fine gold bullion in the form of kilobars and 100 gram bars, and also lower purity gold doré bars.
+About ¾ of the fine gold bar imports come from Switzerland, with United Arab Emirates, South Africa, Australia, and Canada being the other main countries of origin for fine gold bars.
+This is to be expected given that these are the locations of the world’s leading gold refineries.

 Gold doré bars were predominantly imported from Ghana, Peru, Columbia, and Bolivia.
 Again this would be expected given that these locations support large gold mining sectors.
 On the destination side, about ¾ of all gold imports arrived into Delhi airport, with Bangalore, Chennai and Hyderabad airports comprising the bulk of the remaining incoming port destinations.